Shuvo-Hasan/CORE-SIM-Plus-Lite/README.md

 But the data needed for this is very scarce.

-I came across a tool called CORE SIM+, but I cannot access it.
+I came across a tool called CORE SIM+ (https://www.sciencedirect.com/science/article/pii/S0306454921000256), but I cannot access it.
 So, I tried to build it myself.
 (Of course, with the help of generative AI.
 I am using AI as a force multiplier.)